How Måneskin became rock's biggest bet and was chosen to play before Guns at Rock in Rio | Rock in Rio 2022

 “It’s one of the most historic and important festivals in the world, playing there is a goal”, said Damiano David, the band’s vocalist, to Fantástico.
 We were lucky, but we took one day at a time.”

-“With clothes you can play a character, but I just like it and I want to have the freedom to use it.
-Only I like that and I don’t care if it’s a woman”, he commented, when asked about the outfit he wears.
+“With the clothes you can play a character, but I just like it and I want to have the freedom to use it.
+I just like that and I don’t care if it’s a woman”, he commented, when asked about the outfit he wears.

 Maneskin talks to Fantástico about a performance at Rock in Rio